monsterandy/SEED-Lab-CloudLab-Setup/README.md

   By default, TigerVNC server only listens to localhost/127.0.0.1.
-The purpose of the `-localhost no` option means accepting access from the outside.
-When we first start the `vncserver`, we will be asked to provide a password.
-Make sure this password is strong enough.
-Moreover, VNC communication itself is not encrypted, so you should not send anything personal.
+The purpose of the `-localhost no` option means accepting access from the outside. **When we first start the `vncserver`, we will be asked to provide a password.
+Make sure this password is strong enough.** Moreover, VNC communication itself is not encrypted, so you should not send anything personal.
 If you do want to secure it, you can run an SSH tunnel or VPN tunnel to protect the VNC communication.
+You can select 'no' when asked for view-only password.

 - **On your computer:** You need to have a VNC viewer installed on your computer, such as [RealVNC](https://www.realvnc.com/en/connect/download/viewer/).